nus-cs2103-AY2425S1/ip/docs/README.md

 NotGPT is a **desktop app for task management**.
 It's a little relectuctant but it'll get the job done...\
-Also includes a data file which stores Tasks between sessions, you can edit it if you want but all invalid lines of data will simply not be read
+Also includes a data file which stores Tasks between sessions and automatically saves after every commamnd,\
+you can edit it if you want but all invalid lines of data will be ignored

  - [Quick start](#quick-start)
  - [Commands](#commands)